tl;dr:

 sudo apt install gcc pkg-config libgsl-dev r-base

-You already know which commands to run on your distribution, with the package manager it uses.
+You almost certainly already know which commands to run on your distribution, with the package manager it uses.

 The package pkgconf on Alpine Linux is not the original pkg-config but provides the pkg-config command (no further action needed):